tistarsec/electron/docs/tutorial/security.md

 CSP allows the server serving content to restrict and control the resources Electron can load for that given web page. `https://example.com` should be allowed to load scripts from the origins you defined while scripts from `https://evil.attacker.com` should not be allowed to run.
-Defining a CSP is an easy way to improve your application's security.
+Defining a CSP is a good way to improve your application's security.

 The following CSP will allow Electron to execute scripts from the current website and from `apis.example.com`.